Kinokkory/wiwinwlh/tutorial.md

 recursion-schemes
 -----------------

-The code from the F-algebra examples above is implemented in an off-the shelf library called ``recursion-schemes``.
+The code from the F-algebra examples above is implemented in an off-the-shelf library called ``recursion-schemes``.

 ~~~~ {.haskell include="src/14-interpreters/recursion_schemes.hs"}